alkem-io/alkemio/README.md

 ## How do I get started?
 The easiest way to get started with Alkemio is to see it in action!
 For that there are a couple of options:
-* **[Demo Environment](https://demo.alkem.io)** - a non-production environment illustrating how multiple organizations / users can host Challenges on a single hub, allowing the community to be shared across all Challenges and users to find Challenges that they want to contribute to.
+* **[Demo Space](https://alkem.io)** - a Space on the production environment, but that is marked as Demonstration and may have some functionalities limited.
   * If you are interested in having your own Challenges Space on the demo environment to try it out please reach out via <community@alkem.io>!.
 * **[Try it out locally](https://www.github.com/alkem-io/demo)** - create your own local Alkemio instance and populate it with sample data.
 Recommended for the more hands on :)
+  * Note: this is as of Q2 2023 very out of date and a refresh is due, please contact us if you wish to have your own local setup.
 ## How do I contribute to Alkemio?
 There is a huge amount to be done so all contributions are much appreciated!